UWOrbital/OBC-firmware/README.md

 npm run dev
 ```

+Note that after you install new dependencies, you need to rebuild the container with `docker-compose up --build aro-frontend` or `docker-compose up --build mcc-frontend`

 ## Contributing

 1. Make sure you're added as a member to the UW Orbital organization on GitHub.